top of page

 How to Apply for Advance Parole?

-Processing Time and Expedite Processing Requests
+Processing Time and Expedited Processing Requests

 Returning to the U.S. with Advance Parole?